assimp/assimp-docs/source/usage/use_the_lib.rst

 Wrap the same guard around your .cpp!

-* Now advance to the *(register_new_importers_here)* line in the Importer.cpp and register your importer there - just like all the others do.
+* Now advance to the *(register_new_importers_here)* line in the ImporterRegistry.cpp and register your importer there - just like all the others do.
 * Setup a suitable test environment (i.e. use AssimpView or your own application), make sure to enable the #aiProcess_ValidateDataStructure flag and enable verbose logging.
 That is, simply call before you import anything: